Rotation Symmetry-Protected Topological Phases of Fermions: Review of 1D and 2D FSPTs with onsite symmetries

 The $n=1$ case is well known, so we only present constructions for $n>1$.
-The root phase for the $\Z_2$ subgroup has the following construction: consider two-component fermions, say spin up and down.
+The root phase for the $\Z_2$ subgroup in the classification has the following construction: consider two-component fermions, say spin up and down.
 Let the spin-up fermions form $N^2/4$ copies of $p_x+ip_y$ superconductors, and spin-down fermions form a Chern insulator with $C=-N^2/8$.
-We view the Chern insulator as $N^2/8$ copies of $C=-1$ phase.
+We view the Chern insulator as $N^2/8$ copies of the Chern number $C=-1$ phase.
 The internal symmetry is generated by

+where $N_{\uparrow1}^f$ is the particle number operator of the first copy of the $N^2/4$ spin-up fermions, and $N_\downarrow^f$ is the total particle number of all spin-down fermions.
 It is clear that a $\mb{g}$ flux binds a single Majorana zero mode because of $(-1)^{N^f_{\uparrow 1}}$.
 We can further compute the topological spin of the symmetry defect:

 which confirms that this is indeed the root phase.

 We set up notations for the edge modes.
 The Majorana edge modes of the $p+ip$ superconductors are denoted by $\gamma_{a}$ for $a=1, \dots, N^2/4$, and the Dirac edge modes of the Chern insulators with opposite chiralities are denoted by $\bar{\psi}_b$ for $b=1, \dots, N^2/8$.